Yves-M22/RPL-Hermes-Arduino-Code/README.md

 *3/24/24 - GitHub made for code*.

+*1/31/24 - Switch to ESP32 & Change from generic SD card reaer to Adafruit*

 BMP 280: Measures temperature, pressure, and altitude - Finished.

 MPU 6050: Measures acceleration and rotation - Finished.